fabiensanglard/libRealSpace/README.md

 5. Build the project:
-     - Run the following command to build the project using CMake:
+     - Run the following command to build the project using CMake (if you have selected the windows profile):
        ```
-       cmake --build build
+       cmake --build .\out\build\windows\
        ```

 6. Run the project: